• Latest

 President Donald Trump’s vision for a modernized East Wing of the White House suffered its first consequential setback Tuesday, after a federal judge ruled construction could not proceed without Congressional approval.

 Senior Judge of the United States District Court for the District of Columbia Richard J. Leon, an appointee of former President George W. Bush, in a long-awaited ruling, enjoined Trump administration officials “from taking any action in furtherance of the physical development of the proposed 89,000-square-foot ballroom at the former site of the East Wing of the White House, including but not limited to any further demolition, site preparation work, landscape alteration, excavation, foundation work, or other construction or related work.”
-While “actions strictly necessary to ensure the safety and security of the White House,” its grounds and project site, as well as the president and his staff, were excepted, the judge noted his ruling would otherwise take effect 14 days from its issuance, and that the administration would be required to submit proof of their compliance not more than 21 days later.
+While “actions strictly necessary to ensure the safety and security of the White House,” its grounds and project site, as well as the president and his staff, were excepted, the judge noted his ruling would otherwise take effect 14 days from its issuance, and that the administration would be required to submit proof of its compliance not more than 21 days later.

 “I acknowledge that this case raises novel and weighty issues, that halting an ongoing construction project may raise logistical issues, and that Defendants intend to seek an appeal immediately,” Leon wrote in his simultaneously-issued 35-page memorandum opinion, which notably features 18 exclamation marks.